aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink.md

 - an Aiven for Apache Kafka service [with Kafka Connect enabled](enable-connect) or a [dedicated Aiven for Apache Kafka Connect cluster](/docs/products/kafka/kafka-connect/get-started#apache_kafka_connect_dedicated_cluster).

-- [Prepare the GCP account](gcp-bigquery-sink-prereq) and collect the following information about the target
+- [Prepare the Google Cloud account](gcp-bigquery-sink-prereq) and collect the following information about the target
   BigQuery:

-  -   `GCP_PROJECT_NAME`: The GCP project name where the target Google BigQuery is located
+  -   `GC_PROJECT_NAME`: The Google Cloud project name where the target Google BigQuery is located

-  -   `GCP_SERVICE_KEY`: A valid GCP service account key for the `GCP_PROJECT_NAME`.
+  -   `GC_SERVICE_KEY`: A valid Google Cloud service account key for the `GC_PROJECT_NAME`.
 To create the project key review the [dedicated document](/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink-prereq#gcp-bigquery-sink-connector-google-account)

       :::warning
-      The GCP BigQuery sink connector accepts the `GCP_SERVICE_KEY` JSON service key as a string, therefore all `"` symbols within it must be escaped `\"`.
+      The Google Cloud BigQuery sink connector accepts the `GC_SERVICE_KEY` JSON service key as a string, therefore all `"` symbols within it must be escaped `\"`.

-      The `GCP_SERVICE_KEY` parameter should be in the format `{\"type\": \"service_account\",\"project_id\": \"XXXXXX\", ...}`
+      The `GC_SERVICE_KEY` parameter should be in the format `{\"type\": \"service_account\",\"project_id\": \"XXXXXX\", ...}`

       Additionally, any `\n` symbols contained in the `private_key` field